A Huge Country with a Huge Gay Scene

 The Rest of Brazil

-Gay life in Brazil is hardly confined to these high profile cities.
+Gay Brazil is hardly confined to these high profile cities.
 In fact there are almost 30 other cities that have Pride Parades between June and November.
 Some of these cities (Brasilia, Belo Horizonte, Recife, Natal) have a population of well over a million people.
 Of these, Salvador is worthy of special mention here since it is home to Brazil’s first and largest LGBT rights organization.

 San Paulo may be huge with its giant parade, Rio may be spectacular with its fab beaches, but the powerhouse of LGBT rights and politics is in Salvador, twelve hundred miles up the coast of Brazil from Sao Paulo (one thousand from Rio).